emacsmirror/tbindent/README.rst

 The conditions are:

+- the code be able to identify the name of variables used to control indentation for the major mode from hard-coded associated list ``tbindent--mode-indent-vars`` or from the user-specified ``tbindent-extra-mode-indent-vars``,
 - the value of ``tab-width`` must be equal to the indentation value identified by the indentation control variable used for the major-mode, such as, for example: